-The procedures performed in a review are substantially less than those performed in an audit conducted in accordance with Sri Lanka Standards on Auditing.
+The procedures performed in a review are substantially less than those performed in an audit conducted in accordance with Sri Lanka Auditing Standards.
 Accordingly, we do not express an audit opinion on these consolidated financial statements.

 Basis for Adverse Conclusion